fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 # Start your first STM32F767ZI-Nucleo Project

+{: .notice--warning}
+**Warning:** Before you upload the code, make sure your board is properly connected and you have selected the correct board and framework in PlatformIO before uploading code.
+There are two microUSB ports on the board.
+One is connected to bootloader, the other is connected to the board's serial I/O. MAKE SURE THAT YOU CONNECT THE USB ON THE BOOTLOADER SIDE.

+## Using only PlatformIO

 1. Click on the PlatformIO icon in the left sidebar
 2. Click on "PIO Home" in the PlatformIO menu
 3. Click on "New Project"